FAQ

 Students have to indicate their choice of specialisation at the end of Year 1.

-11. What are the primary differences between the overseas universities* in the US (Berkeley), London (Imperial) and Canada (University of British Columbia, University of Toronto and University of Waterloo)?
+11. What are the primary differences between the overseas universities* in the US (Berkeley) and London (Imperial)?

-REP students should expect differences in culture and environment during their experiences in University of California, Berkeley (UCB), Imperial College London (ICL), University of British Columbia (UBC), University of Toronto (UofT) and University of Waterloo (UW).
+REP students should expect differences in culture and environment during their experiences in University of California, Berkeley (UCB) and Imperial College London (ICL).
 In addition, each partner university has different characteristics.
 For UCB, the focus is more on entrepreneurial start-up.
-For ICL, the focus is more on Aerospace.
-For UBC, it is more on their inter-disciplinary collaboration.
-For UofT, there is a strong focus in innovation and diverse student life.
-For UW, the focus is on problem-based and experiential learning.
+For ICL, it is the academic depth and rigour in engineering.

 Before you make a decision, it is advisable to talk to seniors who have already been to these places.
 In addition, there are resources available online that reflect the academic strengths of the different schools.
 REP students can decide on the place that best suits their needs.
-In terms of professional attachment arrangement, students heading to ICL will start their professional attachment before the start of their 3rd academic year while those in UCB, UBC, UofT and UW will do it at the end of their 3rd academic year.
+In terms of professional attachment arrangement, students heading to ICL will start their professional attachment before the start of their 3rd academic year while those in UCB will do it at the end of their 3rd academic year.

 *subject to change without notice